nmogil/visionairy-app/CONVEX_IMPLEMENTATION_GUIDE.md

-# Visionairy App - Convex Backend Implementation Guide
+# prompty App - Convex Backend Implementation Guide

 ## Overview
-This guide provides detailed, step-by-step instructions for implementing the Convex backend for the Visionairy app.
+This guide provides detailed, step-by-step instructions for implementing the Convex backend for the prompty app.
 Each feature is implemented as a **vertical slice** - meaning all layers (database, backend functions, and frontend integration) are completed together to ensure functionality at each step.

 ## Available Tools
 Throughout this implementation, you have access to Convex MCP tools for debugging and testing: